jantman/aws-docs-history/docs.aws.amazon.com/general/aws_service_limits.html.md

 It may take up to two weeks to process requests for a limit increase.

-[Limits in AWS CodePipeline](http://docs.aws.amazon.com/codepipeline/latest/userguide/limits.html) in the *AWS CodePipeline User Guide*.
+For more information about these limits, see [Limits in AWS CodePipeline](http://docs.aws.amazon.com/codepipeline/latest/userguide/limits.html) in the *AWS CodePipeline User Guide*.

 Amazon Cognito User Pools Limits {#limits_cognito_user_pools}
 --------------------------------